-Over the past five years, Khandelwal has built a diverse body of work spanning journalism and documentary genres of photography that has been featured in The New York Times, The Guardian, The Wall Street Journal, Bloomberg, Washington Post, The Atlantic, Al Jazeera and Time among others.
+Over the past six years, Khandelwal has built a diverse body of work spanning journalism and documentary genres of photography that has been featured in The Guardian, Time (online), The Wall Street Journal, Bloomberg, Al Jazeera etc.

-Recipient of the National Foundation of India Award 2017, Khandelwal's work has also been exhibited at Getty Images Gallery, London, India Habitat Centre, Delhi, Hyderabad Photo Festival and Goa Photo Festival, India.
+Recipient of the National Foundation of India Award 2017, Khandelwal's work has also been exhibited at Getty Images Gallery, London, India Photo Festival, Hyderabad, and Goa Photo Festival; and digitally exhibited at Women in Photography slideshow, Singapore.

-Of late, she has been contributing to The New York Times, National Geographic, Daz Magazin, Nzz Am Sonntag, Rheinpfalz am Sonntag, Caravan and to NGOs such as Malala Fund.
+Of late, she has contributed to The New York Times, National Geographic, Vanity Fair, Bloomberg Businessweek, MIT Tech Review, Spiegel Online, Daz Magazin, Nzz Am Sonntag, Rheinpfalz am Sonntag, Caravan, Scroll and IndiaSpend; and NGOs Malala Fund and Bill and Melinda Gates Foundation.

 When not wielding the lens, Khandelwal serves as a judge, mentor or speaker given the opportunity.